Bonita Vista High School: Academics

-The school is placed as the number 1 school of the Sweetwater Union High School District, with an Academic Performance Index score of 851 for the 2011 school year, meeting the statewide standard and exceeding amongst other schools in the same district.
+The school placed first in Sweetwater Union High School District for the 2011 school year, with an Academic Performance Index score of 851, meeting the statewide standard and exceeding amongst other schools in the same district.

 Athletics

 In 2015, Baron athletic teams won California Interscholastic Federation championships in football and girls' tennis.
 The football team plays games off-campus at Southwestern College.

 Performing arts

 BVH has two competitive show choirs, the mixed-gender group "The Music Machine" and the all-female "Sound Unlimited".
 The school formerly had an all-male group, "Barontones".
 The Music Machine and Sound Unlimited have both advanced to national-level competitions.
 The Music Machine was one of the most progressive show choirs in the western United States in the late 1900s.
 The program hosts an annual competition, San Diego Sings!

+Controversies

+In 2016, former Bonita Vista High Band Director Jason Mangan-Magabilin was charged with Child molestation of former student Gabriel Huerta.
+Mangan-Magabilin was sentenced to one year in jail and three years probation.
+He was required to register as a sex offender for life and subsequently had his teaching license revoked.